-If the initial escrow analysis or next annual analysis identifies an escrow shortage, the servicer must spread repayment of the escrow shortage amount in equal monthly payments over a term of 60 months, unless the borrower decides to pay the shortage amount up-front or over a shorter period, not less than 12 months.
+If the initial escrow analysis identifies an escrow shortage, the servicer must spread repayment of the escrow shortage amount in equal monthly payments over a term of 60 months, unless the borrower decides to pay the shortage amount up-front or over a shorter period, not less than 12 months.
+Any subsequent escrow shortage that may be identified in the next annual analysis cycle must be spread out over either the remaining term of the initial escrow shortage repayment period or another period of up to 60 months.